Lauragra/LauragraRepo0317235153/LauragraDocset0317235153/excel/excel-add-ins-advanced-concepts.md

 ## Setting properties of an object

 Setting properties on an object with nested navigation properties can be cumbersome.
-Instead of setting individual properties and nested statements, developers can use `set` method available on all of Excel's objects.
-This method sets multiple properties of an object at once by passing either another object of the same Office type or a JavaScript object with properties that are structured isomorphically to the properties of the object on which the method is called.
+As an alternative to setting individual properties using navigation paths as described above, you can use the `object.set()` method that is available on all objects in the Excel JavaScript API.
+With this method, you can set multiple properties of an object at once by passing either another object of the same Office.js type or a JavaScript object with properties that are structured like the properties of the object on which the method is called.

-- **Note**: This method is implemented only on the objects of the host-specific Office JavaScript APIs, such as Excel JavaScript objects.
-The method is not supported on the sommon APIs.
+- **Note**: The `set()` method is implemented only for objects within the host-specific Office JavaScript APIs, such as the Excel JavaScript API.
+The common (shared) APIs do not support this method.

 ### set (properties: object, options: object)

-The *non-read-only* properties of the object on which the method is called are set to the same values as the corresponding properties of the passed-in object.
-If the `properties` parameter is a JavaScript object, then properties in the passed-in object that correspond to a read-only property in the object on which the method is called are either ignored or cause an exception, depending on the `options` parameter.
+Properties of the object on which the method is called are set to the values that are specified by the corresponding properties of the passed-in object.
+If the `properties` parameter is a JavaScript object, any property of the passed-in object that corresponds to a read-only property in the object on which the method is called will either be ignored or cause an exception to be thrown, depending on the value of the `options` parameter.

 #### Syntax